shiuintw/Digital-Circuit-Lab-Pikachu-Volleyball/README.md

 #### Statement

 >The source code is once stolen by a person with malicious intension before its publicization.
->It is strongly prohibited to steal the code, modify by AI tools, and state it to be yours.
+>It is strongly prohibited to steal the code, modify using AI tools, and state it to be yours.

 ---